MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 1. Create a **hash.py** file in the **shared** folder.

-2. Copy the following Python code into it.
+2. Copy the following Python code.
+Replace all the file's contents with this code.

     :::code language="python" source="~/../msdocs-python-etl-serverless/shared/hash.py"  :::